 Ref.
 Question Policy Principles X1 Is a Premises Information Box located at the premises accessible to the Fire and Rescue Service, secure from unauthorised access and kept up to date?
-Answe r Finding/Observation No A premises information box has not been provided and one would not be considered necessary under Berneslai Homes policy unless any specific circumstance were present that necessitated one being provided.
+Answer Finding/Observation N/A A Premises Information Box (PIB) has not been provided.